VCUWrightCenter/TopExApp/docs/manual.md

 TopEx can be accessed on the web at [topex.cctr.vcu.edu](http://topex.cctr.vcu.edu/), which requires no installation.
 If analyzing documents with Protected Health Information (PHI) or other sensitive information you can install TopExApp and run it locally as a web app within a Docker container.
 To install TopExApp locally refer to the [TopExApp Installation Instructions](https://vcuwrightcenter.github.io/TopExApp/installation).

+# Quick Start Guide <a name="quick">

+ Access the TopEx Quick Start Guide [here](https://vcuwrightcenter.github.io/TopExApp/quick_start).
+This guide is meant to get users up and running with TopEx quickly using _BASIC_ parameters.
+All other parameters are left at their default settings.
+It is recommended when changing other parameters the user should have a basic knowledge of NLP concepts and consult the detailed TopEx User's Manual below.

 # Tutorials <a name="tutorial">

 This manual includes detailed descriptions of all TopEx options and parameters.
 If you would prefer a walk-through of how to use TopEx with some sample data, please complete one of the [TopEx Tutorials](https://vcuwrightcenter.github.io/TopExApp/) or watch the [TopEx Demo](https://www.youtube.com/watch?v=7i4I2RTNVoY).